Tomography Model#

 first_iteration (int, optional) – Set this to be the number of iterations previously completed when restarting a recon using init_recon.
 This defines the first index in the partition sequence.
 Defaults to 0.

-logfile_path (str, optional) – Path to the output log file.
-Defaults to ‘./logs/recon.log’.
+logfile_path (str, optional) – Path to the output log file (‘~’ expands to the user’s home directory).
+Defaults to ‘~/.mbirjax/logs/prox.log’.
+Set to None or ‘’ to skip file logging.

 print_logs (bool, optional) – If true then print logs to console.
 Defaults to True.